Renters' Rights Bill: The next steps

 Matthew Pennycook confirmed that, while an Impact Assessment for the Bill has been prepared, there is, as yet, no publication date.

-The NRLA, for its part, has urged the Government to clearly outline the improvements it expects to make and provide a timeline for change, something it argues would offering much-needed reassurance to the sector.
+The NRLA, for its part, has urged the Government to clearly outline the improvements it expects to make and provide a timeline for change, something it argues would offer much-needed reassurance to the sector.
 It also says publication of the impact assessment would be beneficial in allowing a more comprehensive debate in the House of Commons at report stage.

 What happens next?